Whitesnake: Slide It In (1983–1984)

 According to Coverdale, John Kalodner had convinced him that in order for the band to achieve their full potential, they needed a "guitar hero" that could match Coverdale as a frontman.
-Therefore, to replace Moody, Coverdale initially looked to Michael Schenker and Adrian Vandenberg.
+Therefore, Coverdale initially looked to Michael Schenker and Adrian Vandenberg to replace Moody.
 Schenker claims he turned down the offer to join Whitesnake, while Coverdale insists he decided to pass on Schenker.
-Vandenberg declined the offer to join as well, due to the success he was having at the time with his own band.
-Coverdale then approached Thin Lizzy guitarist John Sykes, who he met when Whitesnake and Thin Lizzy played some of the same festivals in Europe.
-Sykes was initially reluctant to join, wanting to continue working with Thin Lizzy frontman Phil Lynott, but after several more offers he accepted.
+Vandenberg declined the offer to join as well due to the success he was having with his own band at the time.
+Coverdale then approached Thin Lizzy guitarist John Sykes, whom he had met when Whitesnake and Thin Lizzy played some of the same festivals in Europe.
+Sykes was initially reluctant to join, wanting instead to continue working with Thin Lizzy frontman Phil Lynott, but after several more offers and Lynott's blessing he accepted.
 John Sykes and Neil Murray were officially confirmed as members of Whitesnake in January 1984.

 Slide It In, Whitesnake's sixth studio album, was released on 30 January 1984.
 On the UK Albums Chart, it reached number nine.
 The album's highest chart position was in Finland, where it reached number four.
-Slide It In received mixed reviews from critics, with the production being a common complaint.
-Dave Dickson, writing for Kerrang!, called the record "the best thing Whitesnake have yet commited to vinyl", while Record Mirror's Jim Reid was highly critical of the lyrical content.
+Slide It In received mixed reviews from critics with the production being a common complaint.
+Dave Dickson, writing for Kerrang!, called the record "the best thing Whitesnake have yet committed to vinyl", while Record Mirror's Jim Reid was highly critical of the lyrical content.
 AllMusic's Eduardo Rivadavia, in a retrospective review, called Slide It In "an even greater triumph" than the band's previous works, whereas Garry Bushell of Sounds gave the album a particularly scathing review, in which he likened Coverdale's voice to that of a "dying dog".